bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/markdown/Bash-Proficiency-In-Under-15-Minutes.md

 ### Bonus Commands:

 #### Included in a gist below (so you can see them syntax highlighted..)
-I am also including them in text so that they might turn up as a result of google searches … I have a hunch that google's SEO rankings don't put much emphasis on the content of github gists.
+I am also including them in text so that they might turn up as a result of google searches … I have a hunch that google’s SEO rankings don’t put much emphasis on the content of github gists.

 ### Example